ashpynov/ThemeOptions/README.md

 - Name to show
 - Preview image
 - List of additional xaml file need to be loaded to activate preset
+- LocKey - key to localized Name of preset

 Format is next: